Las Vegas native, pianist Alexandria Le, is a laureate of the Liberace Play-a-Like Competition--

 After winning the prestigious Pro Musicis International Award in 2011 and joining a distinguished roster of artists, she was presented with solo concerts in Carnegie Hall's Weill Hall in NYC and Pickman Hall in Cambridge, MA to glowing reviews, with The Boston Musical Intelligencer summarizing her as "a warm, animated, outgoing, confident, hypertalented young pianist whose greatest asset is her incomparable power to communicate."
 She enjoys an active concert schedule; her recent NYC highlights include performances in Carnegie Hall's Zankel and Weill Hall, Trinity Wall Street, (le) Poisson Rouge, Subculture, Spectrum NYC, and the Galapagos Art Space.

 A much sought-after chamber musician, Ms. Le is a winner of the 2012 Emerson String Quartet's Ackerman Chamber Music Competition.
-She is a pianist with the highly-prolific Ensemble ACJW, the resident ensemble of Carnegie Hall (in partnership with the Juilliard School, the Weill Institute, and the New York Department of Education).
-She is also a founding member of The Colonials (a mixed-period ensemble) and pianist with the dynamic flute-cello-piano trio, Son à Trois.
+She is a pianist with the highly-prolific Ensemble ACJW, the resident ensemble of Carnegie Hall (in partnership with the Juilliard School, the Weill Institute, and the New York Department of Education) and THE COLONIALS.
 She has enjoyed performing an extensive range of work with members of the world’s leading ensembles and acclaimed instrumental soloists such as Byron Janis, Alan Kay, Pedro Diaz, Øystein Baadsvik, Susan Narucki, Frank Morelli and members of the American Brass Quintet, the Orpheus Chamber Orchestra, the Vancouver Symphony Orchestra, the Metropolitan Opera Orchestra, and the National Symphony Orchestra.

 Ms. Le is completing her Doctorate of Musical Arts at Stony Brook University, where she received a Master of Music degree.
 She holds a Bachelor of Music degree from the Eastman School of Music.
 Her teachers and mentors have included Christina Dahl, Gilbert Kalish, Douglas Humpherys, Roger Bushell, and her mother, Michelle Le.
 Prior to college studies, she traveled to her piano lessons by plane from Las Vegas to the Bay Area of California to study with Ms. Erna Gulabyan.